84000/translation-memory-resources/README.md

 The output will contain the milestones, folio references, and notes contained in simple angular brackets including their relevant ids separated by spaces:

 - Milestones along with their @xml:id, e.g.:  {milestone UT22084-061-006-16}
-- Folio references along with their @cRef, e.g.: {ref F.143.b}
+- Folio references along with their @cRef, e.g.: {ref F.143.b}.
+Note that these are to be used for the TM editor's reference, but in the finalized TM records, they will all be removed because they are already accurately located in the Tibetan-source and there may be some disparity between where they are placed in the Tibetan source and where they were placed in the English translation.
 - Notes with their @index preceded by a hashtag “#” symbol, as well as their @xml:id, e.g.: {note #2 UT22084-061-006-214}
 - But it will not include the actual content of the note, the TM editors will instead reference the note section of the 84000 reading room.

 Single line breaks should be placed at the end of each paragraph or stanza, i.e., for every instance of a &lt;/p> or &lt;/lg> found in the TEI.

 For example:
-> {milestone UT22084-061-006-16} {ref F.143.b} Homage to the Omniscient One! {milestone UT22084-061-006-17}
+> <milestone UT22084-061-006-16> <ref F.143.b> Homage to the Omniscient One! <milestone UT22084-061-006-17>
 Thus did I hear at one time.
 The Blessed One was dwelling on the banks of the great Nairañjanā River, together with seven thousand bodhisattvas.
 Among them were the Noble Avalokiteśvara, Vajrapāṇi, Maitreya, and Mañjuśrī, and all the great śrāvakas like Subhūti, Śāriputra, and Maudgalyāyana.
-He was circumambulated by Śakra, Brahmā, and all the protectors of the world, as well as all the kings, ministers, brahmins, and householders, and was {ref F.144.a} placed in front of the assembly.
+He was circumambulated by Śakra, Brahmā, and all the protectors of the world, as well as all the kings, ministers, brahmins, and householders, and was <ref F.144.a> placed in front of the assembly.
 After being presented with offerings of almsfood, he pleased his surrounding retinue with a teaching on Dharma, and encouraged, uplifted, and complimented them.
-By means of his great supernatural power, the Tathāgata and his surrounding retinue were then transported to the city of Vārāṇasī, where they stayed in the grove of the caretaker of mango trees.{note #2 UT22084-061-006-214} {milestone UT22084-061-006-18} At that time the earth trembled greatly,
+By means of his great supernatural power, the Tathāgata and his surrounding retinue were then transported to the city of Vārāṇasī, where they stayed in the grove of the caretaker of mango trees.<note #2 UT22084-061-006-214> <milestone UT22084-061-006-18> At that time the earth trembled greatly,

 This exported .txt should then be placed in the import folder created by the “preprocess.py” script.
 The ids will then be stripped and saved in the “tmp” folder while the texts are being aligned in InterText.
 They will then be reinserted in the final .tmx file.
 ## 2.C.
 Scripts to Run on .TMX Files Exported from InterText: